Serein

 What does it all mean?
 My biggest learning – it’s not really about where we are, who we are with.
 We need to treat ourselves as equal to men (or women) and not expect a differential treatment.

 Think beyond the reasons of gender for being passed on for that promotion or that “critical” assignment.
 I still remember people reached a stage with me where I was asked to do extra shifts more often than any of my male colleagues, with no other differentiators really, we were all happily married to our spouses and had a lively life outside of work.
-I liked how that discussion was very annoying because that meant cutting short my weekends and lesser time home.
+That discussion was very annoying because that meant cutting short my weekends and lesser time home.
 But I loved how I was picked without a thought!

 So neither pink nor blue works for me.
 What does, is a simplified outlook towards colleagues, towards work.